lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 # Python_Docker_AWS_Lambda_Deploy_Complete_Workflow
-Every step for deploying a python docker image (such as a machine learning model) via AWS entirely using AWS (no local software install needed.
+The goal here is for this guide to be a complete guide through every step for deploying a python docker image (such as a machine learning model) via AWS (Amazon Web Services).
+This process is entirely done using AWS through the web-console (so no local software installs a needed on your local computer, no special computers, special operating systems, special system specs, special software etc. Any browser on any computer should work.), including the required best-practice-security steps for setting up users, groups and permissions.
+The code development environment for this project is AWS-Cloud9.
+Being able to deploy a Machine Learning Model with an endpoint for access is a basic requirement for many applied projects and research projects, yet clear and complete instructions for such a basic and required process are too difficult to find.
+Hopefully this guide will be helpful for students, researchers, business persons, administrators, etc.

 TODO
+	- basic model deploy
+	- custom model deploy
+	- slimmer model?
+	- include a TFlite example
+		- include an alpine linux container?
+	- instructions for adding MFA to root account...
+	- include a sklearn example

-	- does the directory need to be name app?
+- does the directory need to be named app? (yes?)
 	- for python, what is the file structure?
 (WTF)
 	- experiment around with package library install requirements,
 		- venv